Home » Business Email Etiquette Articles » Tips to Handle Errors in Business Email Mailings

 It’s All About Your Brand

-What is one to do when they find that they have prematurely sent out an email that links to a not yet ready URL or contains some other error?
-Besides panic?
+What should one do when they find that they have prematurely sent out an email that links to a not-yet-ready URL or contains some other error besides panic?

 Easy.
 Send a short and sweet follow-up correction and humbly apologize for the oversight.
 Include either the correct URL or corrected information.
 Don’t make excuses or point fingers; apologize and correct.
 Own it.

-Everything you do reflects on your brand.
-Every single email, newsletter, blast, post, or tweet.
+Everything you do reflects on your brand, including every single email, newsletter, blast, post, or tweet.
 Attention to detail, every little detail, is at the heart of any successful business.

 Whenever you make mistakes, acknowledging their existence and promptly correcting your oversights will cause your error to seem less consequential.
 In addition, fessing up and being honest shows your customers and contacts that you have integrity and can be trusted.